JGuetschow/Global_CO2_from_cement_production/README.md

 pure git repositories.
 As the data is only stored on gin, the gin repository is the source to start from.
-As gin currently has a problem with forks (the annexed data is not forked) we have to use branches for development and, thus, to contribute you first need to contact the maintainers to get write access to the repository.
+As gin currently has a problem with forks (the annexed data is not forked) we have to use branches for development and, thus, to contribute you first need to contact the maintainers to get write access to the gin repository.
 You have to clone the repository using ssh to be able to push to it.
 For that you first need to store your public ssh key on the gin server (settings -> SSH Keys).